hghcomphys/hghcomphys.github.io/_posts/2026-08-14-molecular-dynamcis-numba-cuda.md

 {: .notice--info}
-Numba also **interoperates** with other GPU-enabled libraries such as [CuPy](https://cupy.dev/)
+Numba also allows **interoperability** between Numba device array and other GPU-enabled libraries such as [CuPy](https://cupy.dev/)
 <!-- and [PyTorch](https://pytorch.org/),  -->
-enabling data to be exchanged without copying it back to the CPU.
+enabling data to be exchanged without copying it back to the CPU (zero-copy).
 This makes it possible to combine custom CUDA kernels written in Python with high-level GPU libraries in a single application.
+Example of zero-copy conversion from a Numba device array to a CuPy array: `x_cupy = cupy.asarray(x_numba)`.

 Now, let's put what have discussed into practice by creating a GPU-accelerated molecular dynamics (MD) simulator which is used for studying materials at the atomic scale.